matthewbub/weather-prototype/README.md

 	- DOCS: https://www.weather.gov/documentation/services-web-api
 - [ ] toasts should be added as responses to all actions, uh where is that specifically, research and identify
 - [ ] user should be able to delete a location item
-- [ ] UI is busted in desktop when added a new location
 - [ ] Create a CRON job that executes `nwsWeatherAlertsByState` across all 50 states every hour or something.
 Log those to our database, we'll pull from them in an effort to not stress the Governments networks
 - [ ] We need to pull `locations` and `weather` in two separate requests to paint the page.
 It's extremely slow in development, should be easy to lift.
 - [ ] Jest for ensuring there aren't any unintentional breaking changes backs